 Track of the Month: January

-Here is music for hope and joy, the Allegro giocoso alla slovacca movement of the String Quartet No. 1. by
+Here is the Allegro giocoso alla slovacca movement of the String Quartet No. 1. by

-Erwin Schulhoff was born in June 1894 in Prague, to German-Jewish parents and perished in 1942 in the Wülzburg concentration camp.
+Erwin Schulhoff was born in June 1894 in Prague, to German-Jewish parents, and he perished in 1942 in the Wülzburg concentration camp.

 He studied in Prague, Vienna, Leipzig, and Cologne, where his teachers included Claude Debussy and Max Reger.
 He was in the first generation of classical composers to find inspiration in jazz and the avant-garde Dada movement.
 He wrote, "Absolute art is revolution," and he cherished music as "the complete escape from imperialistic tonality and rhythm, the climb to an ecstatic change for the better."